colindresj/colindresj.github.io/src/content/stories/a-boy-and-three-flowers-and-an-old-man-with-terribly-long-arms.md

 ---
-title:  "A Boy and Three Flowers, and An Old Man With Terribly Long Arms"
+title: A Boy and Three Flowers, and An Old Man With Terribly Long Arms
 edited: 11 March 2014
 ---